- Overseas Absentee Voting

 How to Register:

 Individuals may register to vote online in California.
 The Online Voter Registration Form asks for your California driver’s license or California identification card number, the last four digits of your social security number, and your date of birth.
 If you do not have a California driver’s license or California identification card, you may still register to vote through the Online Form by completing the form by 11:59 p.m.
-Pacific Time on the 15th calendar day before the general election (August 30, 2021).
+Pacific Time on the 15th calendar day before the general election.

 You may find a voter registration application at any county elections office or DMV office.
 Voter registration applications are also available at most post offices, government offices and public libraries.
 If you register at the DMV or other location, retain proof of your voter registration application in case your application is not properly transmitted to the Secretary of State.

 Voter registration forms are also available by mail.
 Applicants may call the California Secretary of State’s Office at (800) 345-VOTE to receive a voter registration form.
 Applicants may also contact their county elections office to receive a voter registration form.
-Mail-in applications must be postmarked 15 days prior to the election to be eligible (August 30, 2021 for the Recall Election).
+Mail-in applications must be postmarked 15 days prior to the election to be eligible.

 By Voter Registration Drive